vivo-community/generate2vivo/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 ## generate2vivo
-generate2vivo is an extensible Data Ingest Tool for the Open-Source-Software VIVO.
+generate2vivo is an extensible Data Ingest Tool for the open source software VIVO.
 It currently queries metadata from Datacite Commons, ROR and ORCID and maps them to the VIVO ontology using [sparql-generate](https://ci.mines-stetienne.fr/sparql-generate/index.html).
 The resulting RDF data can be exported to a VIVO instance directly or returned in a HTTP response.